NIST CSF Controls: A Handy Checklist

 The framework serves as voluntary guidance, drawing from widely adopted best practices and

 existing guidelines and standards.
 It also gives organizations complete flexibility over how they implement the framework and how they prioritize their information security strategies.
 Version 1.1, published in 2018, also places a greater emphasis on protecting supply chains.
+While version 2.0, published in 2024, emphasizes the integration of cybersecurity into business strategy and promotes top-down governance.

 In addition to the Framework Core detailed above, there are two other main components – the Framework Implementation Tiers and the Framework Profile.
 The tiers provide context as to how the organization views its cybersecurity risk and how it manages it.
 The profiles represent the desired outcomes, prioritizations, and controls adopted specifically for your organization.

 #1.
-Identify
+Govern

-The first phase of implementing the framework deals with evaluating your current environment and building out your risk profile.
+The second phase deals with evaluating your current environment and building out your risk profile.
 This involves inventorying every information-bearing device or virtual machine that makes up your environment and defining the roles and responsibilities of your stakeholders and workforce.

 • Asset management: Create a complete inventory of all devices, accounts, personnel, data assets, facilities, and their risk profiles.